wareck/cgminer-gekko/docs/README.txt

 sorts of problems.
 You can disable hotplug with:
 --hotplug 0

+Q: What is a PGA?
+A: Cgminer supports 3 FPGAs: BitForce, Icarus and ModMiner.
+They are Field-Programmable Gate Arrays that have been programmed to do Bitcoin mining.
+Since the acronym needs to be only 3 characters, the "Field-" part has been skipped.

 Q: What should my Work Utility (WU) be?
 A: Work utility is the product of hashrate * luck and only stabilises over a very long period of time.
 Assuming all your work is valid work, bitcoin mining